heche-psb/fossiler/README.md

 Shi, C., Wang, S., Cai, Hh. et al. (2022).
 Fire-prone Rhamnaceae with South African affinities in Cretaceous Myanmar amber.
 Nat.
 Plants 8, 125–135.

 Satish K. Srivastava, Dennis R. Braman (2010).
 The revised generic diagnosis, specific description and synonymy of the Late Cretaceous *Rosannia manika* from Alberta, Canada: Its phytogeography and affinity with family Lactoridaceae.
 Review of Palaeobotany and Palynology, 159(1–2): 2-13.

+S. L. Wing, J. Alroy, and L. J. Hickey.
+(1995).
+Plant and mammal diversity in the Paleocene to Early Eocene of the Bighorn Basin.
+Palaeogeography, Palaeoclimatology, Palaeoecology, 115: 117-155.

 Scott R.W.
 (2009).
 Uppermost Albian biostratigraphy and chronostratigraphy.
 Carnets de Géologie / Notebooks on Geology, Brest, Article 2009/03 (CG2009_A03)